mosabrezaei/Method2Test-Dataset-Preprocessing/README.md

-## Preprocessing on the Method2test Datasets:
+## Preprocessing the Method2test Datasets:

 #### 1. preparing the dataset for abstraction by src2abs.
 #### 2. running src2abs on the dataset for abstraction